-Class 18: Equity Interest in Debtor Equity holders agree to forgo any payments under this plan until all creditors have received principal payments totaling 50% of the approved balance as of the effective date.
-Any payments to Equity holders allowed hereunder shall be limited to an amount equal to the tax liability passed through to the equity holders by the Debtor.
+Class 18: Equity Interest in Debtor Any payments to Equity holders allowed hereunder shall be limited to an amount equal to the tax liability passed through to the equity holders by the Debtor.
 Impaired, entitled to vote.

 III.
 GENERAL OVERVIEW AND BACKGROUND INFORMATION